 I already feel vulnerable, and I’m worried this will make things worse.

 What you are doing right now (reaching out for help) takes incredible courage.
-It means you are a fighter and you are ready to make real, lasting change in your quality of life.
-Though you may feel hesitant to discuss your pain, rest assured, we will be there with you every step of the way.
+It means you are a fighter and you are ready to make real, lasting changes in your quality of life.

-And if a process causes you discomfort or you don’t feel ready to discuss a sensitive subject, we can always slow the pace or use another treatment method.
+And if a process causes you discomfort or you don’t feel ready to discuss a sensitive subject, you can always slow the pace or use another treatment method.
 It’s all up to you.
-We’re just here to act as guides to help you find your own solutions.

 As a parent, I want to ease my child’s suffering, but will EMDR therapy be too much for them?